Pepperoni Pinwheels & Getting your Kitchen BTS Ready!

 When it comes to lunch items I've found that if everything is organized, and in place things run much smoother, and there's less stress for everyone.
 I like to have lunch making stations in two different areas of my kitchen (refrigerator & pantry).

-Having two different stations ensures that my kids will have everything they need in a arms reach to make their lunches.
-School lunches are also made the night before since everyone has a hard time getting up and around in the morning.
+Having two different lunch making stations ensures that my kids will have everything they need in a arms reach to make their own lunches.
+We also make school lunches the night before since everyone has a hard time getting up and around in the morning.

-Before I go I'm including the recipe for the Pepperoni Pizza & Ham & Cheese Pinwheels.
+In the beginning of this post I mentioned these Pepperoni Pizza & Ham & Cheese Pinwheels.
+I have included the recipe for both at the end of this post.
 I hope a few of these ideas help your school year run a little bit smoother.

-If you're looking for a few other sandwich ideas you can give these a try:
+If you're looking for a few additional sandwich options, see below:

 4 comments